Maurice Rouvier: Prime minister

 In 1902, he once again became minister of finance, after nearly ten years of exclusion from office, in the Radical cabinet of Émile Combes; and on the fall of the Combes ministry in January 1905 he was invited by the president to form a new ministry.
 In this cabinet he at first held the ministry of finance.
 In his initial declaration to the chamber the new premier had declared his intention of continuing the policy of the previous cabinet, pledging the new ministry to a policy of conciliation, to the consideration of old age pensions, an income-tax, and separation of Church and State.
 Under a law passed in April 1905, for instance, a certain credit was earmarked in the French budget for the purpose of public subsidies for unemployment benefit funds.
+On March the 17th, 1905, a law was passed that strengthened (as noted by one study) “control over life insurance companies and over all operations involving the duration of human life.”

 Foreign policy

 Public attention, however, was chiefly concentrated on foreign policy.
 During the Combes ministry Theophile Delcassé had come to a secret understanding with Spain on the Moroccan question, and had established an understanding with Britain.
 His policy had aroused German jealousy, which became evident in the asperity with which the question of Morocco was handled in Berlin.

 At a cabinet meeting on 6 June Rouvier reproached the Foreign Minister with imprudence over Morocco, and after a heated discussion, Delcassé resigned.
 Rouvier himself took the portfolio of foreign affairs at this crucial point.
 After critical negotiations, he secured on 8 July an agreement with Germany accepting the international conference proposed by the sultan of Morocco on the assurance that Germany would recognize the special nature of the interest of France in maintaining order on the frontier of her Algerian empire.
 Lengthy discussions resulted in a new convention in September, which contained the programme of the proposed conference, and in December Rouvier was able to make a statement about the whole proceedings in the chamber, which received the assent of all parties.
 Rouvier's government did not long survive the presidential election of 1906.